-Exposure to prolonged stress (eg a high stress job or an abusive marriage) or extreme and sudden stress (such as a natural disaster or a tragic accident) can result in many types of negative health effects.
-The most commonly felt symptoms of stress include insomnia,3 muscle tension, anxiety, headaches, fatigue, overeating, irritability and nervousness, to name a few.2,10 Stress has also been blamed for leading individuals to the use and abuse of alcohol, drugs and smoking.
+Exposure to prolonged stress or extreme and sudden stress can result in many types of negative health effects.
+The most commonly felt symptoms of stress include insomnia, muscle tension, anxiety, headaches, fatigue, overeating, irritability and nervousness.
+Stress could also be blamed for leading individuals to the use and abuse of alcohol, drugs and smoking.

-In addition, stress has also been implicated in the onset and long term treatment and prognosis of schizophrenia,13 cancer, obesity, fatigue,2 anxiety disorders as well as Alzheimer’s disease.9 The effects of stress are numerous and far-reaching, and are neither age nor gender biased.
+In addition, stress has also been implicated in the onset and long term treatment and prognosis of schizophrenia, cancer, obesity, fatigue, anxiety disorders as well as Alzheimer’s disease.
+The effects of stress are numerous and far-reaching, and are neither age nor gender biased.

 Stress and Coronary Heart Disease

-In a 2004 mega study involving more than 26,000 cases in 52 countries, researchers made a strong case for links between psychosocial stress and coronary heart disease (CHD).15
+In a 2004 mega study involving more than 26,000 cases in 52 countries, researchers made a strong case for links between psychosocial stress and coronary heart disease (CHD).